djhardcore007/synthetic_image_analysis/clustering/visualization/xview/pretrained_only/readme.md

-# UMAP visualization on Xview Data
+# Pretrained model results

+This is the xview visualization from pretrained model.

 ## Model Info